 Most elementors—and mages, to one extent or another—learn the art of summoning elemental spirits and creating elemental constructs.
 After having perfected the empowerments in a particular sphere of elemental magery, the elementor or mage may move on to mastering those spells used to summon the aetheric spirits that embody the elemental forces.
-These elementals, which may be tiny sprites or towering elemental giants, are capable of wielding a considerable number of empowerments, although these spells are limited to the elemental’s particular sphere.
 Elementors can also create elemental constructs.
 Although elementals constructs appear to be similar to elemental spirits, they are artificial elementals more similar to egregores than actual spirits.
 Elemental constructs are created out of pure elemental resonance and are usually assembled from nearby rubble, debris, or other materials.

 Just as elementors can summon elemental spirits and shamans can summon beast spirits, adepts of spirit magic can summon spirits such as specters, phantoms, wraiths, and ancestral spirits.
 Apparitions and specters have little will of their own and can be easily subjugated by sorcerers to do their bidding.
 Phantoms, wraiths, revenants, and, to some degree, ancestral spirits are far more powerful and willful beings; only the most skilled sorcerers can control these spirits once they have been summoned.

-Although mages can summon and control actual elemental spirits, they generally prefer to create their own artificial aetheric constructs, known more commonly as egregores, because such creations are far more predictable and easier to control than elementals and other kinds of spirits.
-Egregores can be likened to astral automatons; they are created through the focused intent and honed will of the mage according to precisely formulated conjurations and rituals.
+Although mages can summon and control elemental spirits, they generally prefer to create their own artificial aetheric constructs known more commonly as egregores.
+Such creations are far more predictable and easier to control than elementals and other kinds of spirits, but there are among the most difficult empowerments to compose.